tiagochacon80/tiagochacon80/README.md

 - 🔭 I’m currently working on HTML and CSS
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning Python and Java

 <div>
   <a href="https://github.com/tiagochacon80">